-• Labeling persons and putting them in categories, as in "the handicapped", "the disabled", "the deaf" etc. This suggests that their experiences are all the same.
-Instead, use terminology such as: "a person who has multiple sclerosis". • Using terms such as "afflicted with", "victim of", "suffering from".
+DO Only refer to a person's disability when it is relevant to the topic or issue being discussed. • Use the term "accessible" as opposed to "disabled" or "handicap" when referring to places with accommodations for persons with disabilities.
+For example, use "accessible parking space" or "accessible bathroom stall". • Focus on the person versus the disability.
+For example, rather than using terms such as disabled person, handicapped people, or a crippled person, use terms such as people/persons with disabilities, a person with a disability, or a person with a visual impairment.
+AVOID Labeling persons and putting them in categories, as in "the handicapped", "the disabled", "the deaf" etc. This suggests that their experiences are all the same.
+Instead, use terminology such as: "a person who has multiple sclerosis".
+Using terms such as "afflicted with", "victim of", "suffering from".
 These phrases can have negative connotations, and disability should not be equated with illness or a disease.
-AVOID • Portraying persons with disabilities as "brave", "special" or "courageous".
-This diminishes the strengths, skills and talents they do have. • Referring to a person with disability as a patient unless they are under medical care.
+Portraying persons with disabilities as "brave", "special" or "courageous".
+This diminishes the strengths, skills and talents they have.
+Referring to a person with disability as a patient unless they are under medical care.
 Calling people without disabilities "normal" or "healthy".
 Use "persons without disabilities" to avoid making those with disabilities feel less than others.